tomas/lisa/README.md

 # Running

 Once you have your `remote.json` file in place, you can start running commands.
-Normally, for a regular deploy to your default stage you'd run:
+Normally, for a regular deploy to your default (or only) stage you'd run:

     lisa deploy